Robert-van-Engelen/Forth850/README.md

 ### ABORT"
 _flag -- ; C: "ccc<quote>" -- ; R: ... --_
-if flag then abort with string message unless an active catch is present throw -2 "ABORT"" clears the parameter stack unless caught with CATCH may throw -14 "interpreting a compile-only word"
+if flag then abort with string message unless an active catch is present;
+throw -2 "ABORT"";
+clears the parameter stack unless caught with CATCH;
+may throw -14 "interpreting a compile-only word"

     : ABORT" ?COMP S" POSTPONE (ABORT") ; IMMEDIATE

 ### ABORT
 _-- ; R: i*x --_
-throw -1 "ABORT"
+throw -1 "ABORT";
 clears the parameter stack unless caught with CATCH

     : ABORT -1 THROW ;

 ### ERROR
 _n --_
-display exception n at the offending location in the input n=-1 ABORT and n=-2 ABORT" clear the stack n=-56 QUIT stays silent
+display exception n at the offending location in the input;
+n=-1 ABORT and n=-2 ABORT" clear the stack;
+n=-56 QUIT stays silent

 ### NUMBER
 _c-addr u -- n|u|d|ud_
-convert string to number
+convert string to number;
-value DBL is set to -1 when the number is a double may throw -13 "undefined word" when string is not numeric
+value DBL is set to -1 when the number is a double;
+may throw -13 "undefined word" when string is not numeric

 ### INTERPRET